 The Indian markets have started today's session on a volatile note.
-The benchmark indices opened above the breakeven mark but slipped into the red and have struggled to return to the positive since then.
-Other key Asian markets are trading in the green with Taiwan (up 1%) leading the pack of gainers.
-The US markets closed higher by 0.4% yesterday.
+The benchmark indices opened above yesterday's closing levels, quickly slipped into the red, and have slowly clawed back upwards since then.
+Other key Asian markets are trading in the red with Hong Kong (down 1.3%) leading the pack of losers.
+The US markets closed lower by 0.5% yesterday.

-Currently in India, heavyweights from the BSE-Sensex are trading a mixed bag with FMCG and auto stocks attracting investors' interest.
-However, metal stocks are in the red.
-The BSE-Sensex is trading lower by around 35 points, while the NSE-Nifty is down by about 14 points.
-However, buying interest is being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.1% and 0.2% respectively.
-The rupee is trading at 44.41 to the US dollar.
+Currently in India, heavyweights from the BSE-Sensex are trading a mixed bag with telecom stocks attracting investors' interest.
+However select banking stocks are in the red.
+The BSE-Sensex is trading lower by around 6 points, while the NSE-Nifty is down by about 3 points.
+However, buying interest is being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.1% and 0.3% respectively.
+The rupee is trading at 45.70 to the US dollar.